ECON 10 – ECONOMIC GEOGRAPHY

 Survey is made of American economic institutions; introduction to the methods of economic analysis, fundamental concepts, and discussion of current economic problems.
 The course considers institutions, national income analysis, money and banking, fiscal policy, markets, income distribution, and international trade.
 (3 units) See Sample Syllabus.

 ECON 20B – PRINCIPLES OF ECONOMICS II (MICROECONOMICS)

 Attention is given to microeconomic theory.
 A study of market structures, resource allocation, cost analysis, and socio-economic problems.
 Also assessed is the impact of each market arrangement upon price and output levels, resource allocation, and the rate of technological advance.
-Socio-economic problems as poverty, antitrust regulation, and urban problems are discussed.
+Socio economic problems are considered and discussed.
 (3 units) Prerequisite: MATH 10 See Sample Syllabus.

 ECON 123 – CONTEMPORARY ECONOMIC PROBLEMS